IgnacioCurti/api-practice/README.md

 || ENGLISH ||

-It's my first time working with APIs in JS and while I'm on it I'll be practicing some Git.
+It's our first time working with APIs in JS and while we're on it we'll be practicing some Git.

-This is a private repository anyway so shouldn't be able to see this but ok.
+This is a private repository anyway so you shouldn't be able to see this but ok.